 Two popular stain finishes for a fence are semi-transparent and solid.
 A semi-transparent finish highlights the natural beauty of the wood grain, while a solid finish masks most of the grain, looking more like a paint coating.
 Solid stain is thicker and does a better job at protecting the surface of the wood.
 A solid finish typically lasts longer than semi-transparent and transparent, but some homeowners prefer the more natural look of semi-transparent.

 The main problem with oil stain is it contains resins that feed mildew.
-If your fence is in the shade most of the day, or surrounded by plants, mildew is more likely to form and spread quickly.
+If your fence is in the shade most of the day or surrounded by plants, mildew is more likely to form and spread quickly.
 Oil-base stain also becomes brittle and crumbles when the coating wears out.
-Acrylic penetrates wood very well and cleans up easy with soap and water.
+Acrylic penetrates wood very well and cleans up easily with soap and water.

 Power Wash the Fence

 Power washing removes dirt and any loose material from a previous coating.
-What I do is spray a wood cleaner on the surface first, using my pump sprayer, allow the cleaner to soak for about ten minutes and then power wash the entire surface.
+What I do is spray a wood cleaner on the surface first, using my pump sprayer, allow the cleaner to soak for about ten minutes, and then power washes the entire surface.